 Shortly after he came to power in Venezuela in 2000, Hugo Chávez agreed to establish a mutually beneficial political and economic partnership with Cuba.
 As part of the agreements drawn up, professional Cuban health workers receive money from Venezuela to deliver healthcare and medical education to disadvantaged communities in Venezuela in exchange for oil and other commodities.

-Cuba performs the same type of medical diplomacy for many other countries as well nations belonging to the intergovernmental organization ALBA (Bolivarian Alliance for the Americas).
-Other countries such as Ecuador, Bolivia, Argentina and Nicaragua (with leaders strongly linked to Cuba and Venezuela) have been receiving healthcare from Cuba.
+Cuba performs the same type of medical diplomacy for many other countries including nations belonging to the intergovernmental organization ALBA (Bolivarian Alliance for the Americas).
+These nations include Ecuador, Bolivia, Argentina, and Nicaragua and have been receiving healthcare from Cuba.

-In 2005 Cuba introduced an eye sight restoration plan, known as ‘Operation Miracle (Operación Milagro).’
-In Operation Miracle, both Cuban medics and the Venezuelan doctors they have trained carry out operations for glaucoma, cataracts and other vision problems.
-Venezuelan patients were originally transferred to Cuba for surgery at the Ramón Pando Ferrer Hospital in Havana or to hospitals in Santiago de Cuba and Holguín.
+In 2005, Cuba introduced an eyesight restoration program, known as ‘Operation Miracle’ (Operación Milagro).
+Operación Milagro, Cuban medics and the Venezuelan doctors they have trained, carried out operations for glaucoma, cataracts and other vision problems.
+Venezuelan patients were originally transferred to Cuba for surgery at the Ramón Pando Ferrer Hospital in Havana or to hospitals in Santiago de Cuba or Holguín.

-Operation Miracle was eventually extended to other Caribbean and Latin American countries.
-To date, more than two million people in 34 countries (mostly in the Caribbean and Latin America) have received free eye surgery under the Operation Miracle program.
+Operación Milagro was eventually extended to other Caribbean and Latin American countries.
+At the time of writing, more than two million people in 34 countries (mostly in the Caribbean and Latin American nations) have received free eye surgery under the Operación Milagro program.

-Cuban medical internationalism has generated much-needed income to the Cuban economy.
+Cuban medical internationalism has generated much-needed income for the Cuban economy.
 In a broader global sense, the investment Cuba has made in sending medical professionals abroad over the last five decades has reaped huge rewards.
-Individuals who receive the medical benefits of the program, as well governments and NGOs such as the American States Organization and UN agencies look to Cuba as the correct way to deliver healthcare to citizens.
+Individuals receive the benefit of healthcare in under-served areas, and governments, NGOs and UN agencies look to Cuba as the correct way to deliver healthcare to their people.

 Furthermore, Cuba’s medical skills and advances in medical research have resulted in trade, credit and other assistance from countries keen to pay for Cuban medical services.
 Many believe that the Cuban Medical Internationalism program was responsible for saving the Cuban economy from catastrophe.

-Most recently, Cuba, its eastern provinces devastated by Hurricane Matthew last October sent medical staff to Haiti.
-The medics of the Cuban medical internationalism program are doctors who specialize in disaster relief situations.
-Those 38 doctors joined the 600 Cuban doctors and other health workers already working in Haiti, delivering assistance since 1998.
+Most recently (last October) Cuba, with its eastern provinces devastated by Hurricane Matthew, sent 38 medics who specialize in disaster relief to Haiti.
+Those 38 doctors joined the 600 Cuban doctors (already on the ground since 1998) in extending assistance in times of desperate need.